 - Read funny poems that are associated with the letter learned.

-- Add sensory play with these alphabet ice cube trays.
+- Sensory play with these alphabet ice cube trays.

 There is a bonus with hands-on alphabet activity!

-Not only does this risk-free way to play help me better understand the letters my preschooler can identify, but it also helps strengthen his hands for fine motor strength!
+This risk-free way to play helps me better understand the letters my preschooler can identify, and it also helps strengthen his hands for fine motor strength!

-As my newly five-year-old squeezes the tongs, he is actually preparing for writing and pencil grip.
-His job was to punch through the tissue paper and find the letter that was hidden inside.
+As my newly five-year-old squeezes the tongs, he prepares for writing and pencil grip.
+His job was to punch through the tissue paper and find the letter hidden inside.

 I place alphabet magnets into each section of the muffin tin.
 Mine has enough room for 12 letters.

 Cover the muffin tin with tissue paper.
 I flip it over to tape the paper to the bottom of the pan.
 Since the alphabet letters are magnetic, they stick!
 Genius, right?